Best Hitch Bike Racks

 - Costs more than its competition.

 Thule T2 Pro X2

-The Thule T2 Pro X2 doesn’t require tools to be attached to your car, and comes with a simple Auto Attach system.
-One you’ve attached it to your car, you can easily lock your bikes into the rack, and secure them with the integrated cable lock and lock knob.
+The Thule T2 Pro X2 doesn’t require tools to be attached to your car and comes with a simple Auto Attach system.
+Once you’ve attached it to your car, you can easily lock your bikes into the rack, and secure them with the integrated cable lock and lock knob.

 The Thule T2 Pro X2 has a two-inch receiver that can easily hold two bikes securely with a foot of space between the bikes, meaning you won’t have to worry about the bikes hitting or scraping against each other as you drive.
 This bike rack can hold up to 120 pounds of weight, or about 60 pounds per bike.

 When you’re done using the Thule T2 Pro X2 Hitch Mount Bike Rack, you can fold it easily and tilt it away from the rear of your vehicle.
 It’s very easy to adjust, put on, and remove and has an excellent reputation for securely locking bikes onto your vehicle.

 - Not a lightweight bike rack.
 Heavier than some competitors’ models.

 - Higher in price than its competitors’.